-Car Line- Arrival and Dismissal
+Car Line- Arrival and Dismissal:

-Children are to be dropped off at the main door of the school or the side door, depending on the direction you wish to take after drop off.
-During construction students may only be dropped off at the side door.
-Teachers are on duty at each door.
-Children may not be dropped off before 7:40AM.
+Children are to be dropped off at the main door of the school.
+Teachers are on duty only at the front door.
+Children may not be dropped off before 7:35AM.
 The school doors will open at that time.
-Any child arriving before 7:40AM will be required to go to morning EDP.
+Any child arriving before 7:35AM will be required to go to morning EDP.
 No children may wait in front of the school for school to open.
 The morning EDP Room is in the EDP classroom, and will open at 7:00AM for children needing early morning care.
 The cost of morning EDP will be \$2.00 a student or \$5.00 a family per day.
 This is payable directly to the teacher on duty.